Rotation and Time, Part 1

 http://eusebeia.dyndns.org/4d/vis/10-rot-1

-I’m not sure how useful this animation is, because the object appears to be constantly deforming, and its points don’t look like they are all maintaining constant distances from the center point, even though that’s what would actually be happening.
+In this animation the object appears to be constantly deforming, and its points don’t look like they are all maintaining constant distances from the center, even though that’s what would actually be happening.
+We can’t see that because we only see its projection into our 3d world.

-There are two initial problems with this model for rotation of our 4d spacetime universe.
-First, since spacetime is not Euclidean, the extent to which a model like this is relevant is uncertain.
-Second, rotation is a motion, and motion requires time.
-If I am postulating that rotation of our 4d Minkowski spacetime universe crystalizes our three spacial dimensions and one time dimension out of 4 equivalent spacetime dimensions, it’s not clear how or where this rotational time exists.
+The initial problem with this model for rotation of our 4d spacetime universe is that rotation is a motion, and motion requires time.
+If I am postulating that rotation of our 4d Minkowski spacetime universe crystalizes our three spacial dimensions and one time dimension out of 4 equivalent spacetime dimensions, I have to explain how and where this rotational time exists.

-This may require the existence of a 5th dimension, which would mean we have at least a five-dimensional universe in which a 4d sub-universe (ours) is rotating in a way that creates three spacial dimensions and one time dimension.
+This requires the existence of a 5th dimension, which would mean we have at least a five-dimensional universe in which a 4d sub-universe (ours) is rotating in a way that creates the three spacial dimensions and one time dimension that we know plus one extra spacial dimension that we cannot perceive.
+I’ll explain how I get to this in part 3.

-There is a 5d version of General Relativity called the Kaluza-Klein Theory which is now regarded mostly as a precursor of the string theories which require 10 (or 11) dimensions.
-None of these theories are contradicted by what I’m suggesting, but none include it either.
-Their way of adding higher dimensions is different.
-The extra dimensions are “rolled up” so small that we are unable to detect the deviations from 3d plus time physics that they could cause.
-The natural conclusion from current physics is, of course, that I’m just wrong, but bear with me through the three short parts of this series and see what you think.
+There is a 5d version of Relativity called the Kaluza-Klein Theory which is now regarded mostly as a precursor of string theories which require 10 (or 11) dimensions.
+None of these theories are contradicted by what I’m suggesting, and they offer something that will be helpful later on.
+Their way of adding higher dimensions is that the extra dimensions are “rolled up” so small that we are unable to detect the deviations from 3d plus time physics that they could cause.
+Bear with me through the three short parts of this series and see if you think I’m on to something.

 I’ll end this part with a statement of my two premises: